OM4OV: Leveraging Ontology Matching for Ontology Versioning: OM4OV Optimisation

-\end{subdefinition} \begin{subdefinition} An ontology can have multiple cross-references available.
-In such cases, the \textit{prior} reference becomes the union of all known cross-references ($R_{or1}$ ... $R_{orn}$), and the ontology used in the \textit{posterior} alignment ($O_{ra}$) become the union of all reference ontologies ($O_{r1}$ ... $O_{rn}$).
-Therefore, $A_{\pi}$ and $A_{\pi^*}$ in multiple cross-references can be formulated as:
+An ontology can have multiple cross-references available.
+In such cases, the \textit{prior} reference becomes the union of all known cross-references ($R_{or1}$ ... $R_{orn}$), and the ontology used in the \textit{posterior} alignment ($O_{ra}$) becomes the union of all reference ontologies ($O_{r1}$ ... $O_{rn}$). \begin{definition} $A_{\pi}$ and $A_{\pi^*}$ in multiple cross-references can be formulated as: